Why Pass-Through Clients of Traditional PBMs Lose Big

 On the surface, this seems like a great development.
 Maybe the Big PBMs are finally putting clients and patients ahead of their corporate “hide the money” games?

 Years ago I worked for a PBM that offered both traditional pricing and pass-through pricing to our clients.
 The goal of offering both was to get an equal number of clients under both models.

 The reason?
-Internally we called it "client arbitrage" but let me explain what that means in more simple terms:
+Internally we called it "MAC list arbitrage" but let me explain what that means in more simple terms:

 PBMs have contracts with pharmacies which require them to pay a certain amount for certain categories of drugs on average throughout a given year.
 The on average part is critical, because it means that PBMs can vary the price that they pay the pharmacy depending on which of their clients is buying the drug.

 This creates strange situations where the same drug, from the same PBM, at the same pharmacy can have significantly different costs.
 The chart below from 3 Axis Advisors illustrates this in practice:

 This average pricing dynamic is important to understand if you’re offered a pass-through deal from a Big PBM.
 If you take it, when your members fill a claim the PBM will pay the pharmacy a higher price for the drug than the average price that the PBM needs to hit with the pharmacy over the course of the year.
 Then they pass on this higher price to you, their client.